matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 - Thread can share state (objects).
 - This is very powerful, and makes for very efficiently inter-thread communication.
 - This makes two kinds of errors possible:
-    - thread interference.
+    - Thread interference.
-    - memory inconsistency.
+    - Memory inconsistency.
-- **Interference:** happens when two operations, running in different threads, but acting on the same data interleave.
+- **Interference** happens when two operations, running in different threads, but acting on the same data interleave.
 Two operations consist of multiple steps, and the sequences of steps overlap.
 Because they are unpredictable, thread interference bugs can be difficult to detect and fix.
-- :star: Constructors cannot be synchronized
+- :star: Constructors cannot be synchronized.
 - Synchronization is effective for keeping systems safe, but can present problems with a liveness.